-References in this publication to IBM products, programs, or services do not imply that IBM intends to make these available in all countries in which IBM operates.
+References in this publication to IBM products, programs, or services do not imply that IBM intends to make these available outside the United States.

 Publications are not stocked at the address given below; requests for copies of IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.